cnily03-hive/single-cycle-cpu/README.md

 ## Usage

+Edit the instruction file `inst.asm` in directory of `test/`.

+> [!Note]
-Edit the instruction file `inst.asm` in directory of `test/`. **Note** that the first line of instruction will not be run because that PC is initialized with 0x00000000, and the positive edge of clock which is given at the very beginnig will trigger PC add 4 and run it.
+> The first line of instruction may not be run.
+The duration of the first PC, which is initialized with `0x00000000`, is shorter than one clock cycle time.
+During this short time caused by the positive edge of clock given at the very beginning, other components would finished initializing, and then wait for the next positive edge of clock and to trigger PC adding 4.

-The command `./make inst` will generate the hexadecimal instruction file `inst.hex` from `inst.asm` at the same directory.
+The command `make inst` will generate the hexadecimal instruction file `inst.hex` from `inst.asm` at the same directory.
+A derived online tool [asm.tampoo.io](https://asm.tampoo.io) is developed for this purpose.

 As the code snippet in `io/InstMem.v` shows, the instruction memory is initialized with the hexadecimal instruction file `inst.hex`.